Last Updated December 6, 2021

 Most likely, you’re here because you’re thinking of entering the Eugene real estate market in the coming year or maybe further down the road.
 Timing is everything, and no matter what kind of investment we’re talking about, you’ll want to buy low and sell high if you possibly can.
 So what’s in store for home prices in Eugene next year and beyond?

 (Looking for the very latest on Eugene’s real estate market?
-Check out our May 2021 Market Report.)
+Check out our most recent market report.)

 Predicting the future with any degree of accuracy is usually more about understanding the past than anything else.
 So we’re going to start by talking about what’s happened in Eugene’s real esate market (and across the country) in 2020.
 We’ll go into the hard numbers and then extrapolate from there to give you our 2021 forecast for Eugene.